 Each year, the Secretary of State’s Office estimates the “high volume” counties by running a report for the previous like year (e.g. if it’s an odd-numbered year, the report is run based on the most recent complete odd-numbered year).
 The counties that are estimated to have a high volume of voter registration applications based on that report are issued the accounting fee check of $635.00.
 The 2014 high volume counties are based on 2012 statistics: 2012 Voter Registration Application Report.

 Voter Registration Electronic Submission

-When funds are needed for the voter registration postage account, a voter registration postage report is completed and mailed to the Elections Division of the Secretary of State’s Office indicating the amount required.
+When funds are needed for the voter registration postage account, a voter registration postage report is completed via the Chapter 19 Online Expense System.
 Once approved, a warrant made payable to the county’s local postmaster is mailed to the voter registrar in 2-3 working days.

 U.S. Postal Service Contacts

 Who should an Election Official contact for advice or to resolve conflicts with local postal representatives related to mail preparation, mail piece design, eligibility and rule interpretation?

 Besides the local postmaster, election officials are encouraged to contact the nearest USPS Election Mail Contacts for advice concerning mail preparation, mail piece design, eligibility, and general guidance concerning classification matters.
 In cases where an election official disagrees with a classification decision by a local post office or other postal official, the decision may be appealed, in writing, within 30 days of the decision to the Pricing and Classification Service Center (PCSC) in New York.
 The PCSC will provide the final decisions regarding proposed mailings.
 The PCSC is open from 8:30 a.m. to 8 p.m.
 Eastern Time (7:30 a.m. to 7 p.m.
 CST).

 United States Postal Service